Katy Nichole

-Katy Nichole Litwiller is an American Christian musician, songwriter and worship leader.
+Katelyn Nichole Litwiller (born July 29, 2000), is an American singer and songwriter.
 Nichole made her debut in 2022, with the release of the single "In Jesus Name (God of Possible)" through Centricity Music.
-"In Jesus Name (God of Possible)" was Nichole's breakthrough hit, having reached number one on Billboard's Hot Christian Songs chart and Bubbling Under Hot 100 chart.
-Her follow-up single, "God Is in This Story" with Big Daddy Weave, also reached number one on the Hot Christian Songs chart.
-Nichole also released her debut self-titled extended play, containing "In Jesus Name (God of Possible)" and "God Is In This Story".
-The EP debuted at number seven on the Top Christian Albums chart in the United States.
+"In Jesus Name (God of Possible)" was Nichole's breakthrough hit and it reached No. 1 on Billboard's Hot Christian Songs chart and the Bubbling Under Hot 100 chart.
+Her next single, "God Is in This Story" with Big Daddy Weave, also reached number one on the Hot Christian Songs chart.
+Her debut self-titled extended play, containing "In Jesus Name (God of Possible)" and "God Is In This Story" debuted at No. 7 on the Top Christian Albums chart in the United States.

 Career

 On January 26, 2022, Nichole released "In Jesus Name (God of Possible)" as her debut single.
-"In Jesus Name (God of Possible)" went on to become Nichole's breakthrough hit single, peaking at number one on the Hot Christian Songs chart, and the Christian Airplay chart.
+"In Jesus Name (God of Possible)" became her breakthrough hit single, peaking at number one on the Hot Christian Songs chart and the Christian Airplay chart.
 "In Jesus Name (God of Possible)" received a GMA Dove Award nomination for Pop/Contemporary Recorded Song of the Year at the 2022 GMA Dove Awards.
 On June 10, 2022, Nichole and Big Daddy Weave released the single "God Is in This Story".
 The song peaked at number one on the Hot Christian Songs chart.
-Nichole released her debut extended play, Katy Nichole, on June 24, 2022.
-The EP debuted at number seven on the Top Christian Albums chart in the United States.
-On October 21, 2022, Nichole released "O What a King" released as a single.
+She released her debut extended play, Katy Nichole, on June 24, 2022.
+The EP debuted at number seven on the Top Christian Albums chart in the U.S. On October 21, 2022, she released "O What a King" released as a single.
 "O What a King" peaked at number 14 on the Hot Christian Songs chart.